kdlabs-org/kdn-sdk/README.md

 ## Introduction

-Welcome to the **KadenaNames SDK**—your gateway to seamless integration of human-readable addresses on the Kadena blockchain.
-Designed with convenience and ease-of-use in mind, KadenaNames empowers developers to enhance user experiences and elevate the accessibility of decentralized applications (dApps).
+Welcome to the **KadenaNames SDK**—your comprehensive solution for integrating human-readable addresses on the Kadena blockchain.
+Designed with developer convenience and user experience in mind, KadenaNames empowers you to create more intuitive and accessible decentralized applications (dApps).

 ### What is KadenaNames?

-KadenaNames is a decentralized, on-chain solution that provides human-readable addresses on the Kadena blockchain.
-By leveraging the robust capabilities of Pact smart contracts, KadenaNames ensures a secure, tamper-proof, and user-friendly experience.
-Our smart contracts act as the definitive source of truth, meticulously verifying the authenticity and ownership of each name.
+KadenaNames is a decentralized, on-chain service that provides human-readable names on the Kadena blockchain.
+Leveraging the robust capabilities of Pact smart contracts, KadenaNames ensures a secure, tamper-proof, and user-friendly experience.
+Our smart contracts serve as the definitive source of truth, meticulously verifying the authenticity and ownership of each name.

 ### Why KadenaNames?

-- **Enhanced User Experience**: Simplify interactions by replacing complex blockchain addresses with easy-to-remember names.
+- **Enhanced User Experience**: Simplify user interactions by replacing complex blockchain addresses with easy-to-remember names.
 - **Increased Accessibility**: Make your dApps more approachable, attracting a broader user base.
 - **Security and Trust**: Built on Kadena’s secure and scalable blockchain, ensuring reliability and integrity.
+- **Comprehensive Error Handling**: Receive standardized responses with detailed error messages for seamless integration and debugging.
+- **TypeScript Support**: Enjoy type safety and improved developer experience with full TypeScript support.

 ### How Does It Work?

-KadenaNames offers multiple ways to interact with human-readable names:
+KadenaNames offers multiple functionalities to interact with human-readable names:

 1. **Name to Address**: Convert a user-friendly name (e.g., `alice.kda`) into its corresponding blockchain address.
 2. **Address to Name**: Retrieve the human-readable name associated with a specific blockchain address.
 3. **Fetch Sale State**: Check if a name is sellable and its current price.
 4. **Fetch Name Info**: Get detailed information about a Kadena name, including price, availability, and sale status.
 5. **Fetch Price By Period**: Retrieve the cost of registering a name for 1 or 2 years.
+6. **Prepare Registration Transaction**: Create an unsigned transaction to register a Kadena name.
+7. **Prepare Affiliate Transaction**: Create an unsigned transaction to add a new affiliate.

-These functionalities are encapsulated within the KadenaNames SDK, providing developers with straightforward methods to integrate name resolution into their applications.
+These functionalities are encapsulated within the KadenaNames SDK, providing developers with straightforward methods to integrate name resolution and management into their applications.

 ---

 ## Features

 - **TypeScript Support**: Fully typed for enhanced developer experience and type safety.
+- **Standardized Responses**: Consistent response structure across all SDK methods for predictable error handling.
 - **Simple Integration**: Easy-to-use methods for name resolution without the need for complex configurations.
 - **Modular Design**: Organized structure promoting maintainability and scalability.
-- **Error Handling**: Comprehensive error logging.
+- **Comprehensive Error Handling**: Detailed error messages and standardized response formats to facilitate debugging.
 - **Customization**: Optional customization of Chainweb host generators to support various networks.

 ---